Rudy Giuliani must pay $148 million to 2 Georgia election workers he defamed, jury decides

 - $75 million in punitive damages for both

-Giuliani, whose net worth and assets are believed to be less than $50 million, remained defiant after the verdict was read in court.
-Speaking to reporters outside the courthouse, he said the threats the women received in the wake of the election were "abominable" and "deplorable" but said he could still support his baseless claims of voter fraud.
+Giuliani remained defiant after the verdict was read in court.
+Speaking to reporters outside the courthouse, he said the threats the women received in the wake of the election were "abominable" and "deplorable" but continued to stand by his baseless claims of voter fraud.
 He declined to comment further, citing his intent to appeal the judgment.

+Giuliani's net worth and assets have fluctuated over the years, but they were currently believed to be less than the $48.6 million the women were seeking, based on a comment from his attorney earlier in the week.
+Joe Sibley told the jury that an award of that amount would be the "civil equivalent of the death penalty" for his client.

 The Giuliani defamation trial